haveno-dex/haveno-docs/docs/the-project/payment_methods/Pix.md

 - Make an offer to buy XMR on the BRL market.
 - Take an offer to buy XMR on the BRL market.

 When the offer is confirmed Haveno will provide you with the XMR Sellers Pix details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking 'payment started'.
+You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Send`.

 If you have the option to include a payment reference please use your Pix Key.
 Otherwise just leave it blank and share your Pix Key in trader chat.